tobiash/grunt-browserify-bower/README.md

 # grunt-browserify-bower

-> Browserify bower libraries into a separate bundle
+> Browserify bower libraries into a separate bundle.
+Can be used
+> together with grunt-browserify to externalize libraries into a
+> separate file and speed up bundling of your application.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`